Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Ingerfire was torpedoed and sunk by U-613* (Köppe) in 51 29N 42 59W on Apr.
-11-1943.
-She had left Barrow in ballast for Halifax on March 28-1943 and the next day she joined up with Convoy ONS 2 which had departed Liverpool the day before (will be added to my Convoys section; in the meantime, please see this list of ships in ONS convoys).
+Ingerfire left Barrow again in ballast for Halifax on March 28-1943 and the next day she joined up with Convoy ONS 2 which had departed Liverpool the day before (will be added to my Convoys section; in the meantime, please see ships in all ONS convoys).
 However, by the morning of Apr.
-6 she had lost touch with the convoy in the stormy weather.
+6 (at about 01:00 GCT) she had lost touch with the convoy in the stormy weather and proceeded on a straggler's course.
 By Apr.
 11 the weather had improved, but she was still alone at about 20:25 GMT when, according to the captain's report, 2 torpedoes struck within just seconds of each other, both hitting the foreship on the port side, between No. 1 and 2 hatch.
-At the time of attack she was on a course 216° true, sailing at a speed of 8 1/2 knots (not zig-zagging), in clear weather with choppy seas, wind east/southeast force 2-3, no moonlight and limited visibility.
-The U-boat was not seen, but the wake of the torpedo had been seen about 100 yards distant slightly aft of the port beam.
+The torpedoes had been fired by U-613* (Köppe) in 51 29N 42 59W.
+At the time of attack she was on a course 216° true, sailing at a speed of 8 1/2 knots (not zig-zagging), in clear weather with slightly choppy seas, wind east/southeast force 2-3, no moonlight and limited visibility.
+There were 5 lookouts; 3 on the bridge, 1 on the monkey island and 1 aft of amidships.
+The U-boat was not seen, but the wake of the torpedo had been seen just prior to the attack about 100 yards distant slightly aft of the port beam.

-* For info, Roger Jordan ("The World's Merchant Fleets 1939") states she was sunk by U-571 (Möhlmann), and Clay Blair also says this U-boat was credited with the sinking of Ingerfire in his book "Hitler's U-boat War", saying Möhlmann had been joined by U-84 in the attack.
+* For info, Roger W. Jordan ("The World's Merchant Fleets 1939") states she was sunk by U-571 (Möhlmann), and Clay Blair also says this U-boat was credited with the sinking of Ingerfire in his book "Hitler's U-boat War", saying Möhlmann had been joined by U-84 in the attack.
 The latter claimed one sinking and damage to another vessel, but these claims were not confirmed.
 Blair does not mention the fact that Ingerfire was alone at the time, but indicates she was attacked while in Convoy ONS 2, guarded by Canadian Escort Group C-1, commanded by A. H. Dobson.
 (Charles Hocking gives position as about 400 miles east of New Foundland).
-See also the external links at the end of this page, as well as the interesting responses in this thread on my Ship Forum.
+A. Hague also gives U-571 as the culprit.
+See also the external links at the end of this page, as well as the interesting responses in this thread on my Ship Forum, in particular this posting, as well as this posting.

-The 2 lifeboats on the port side were blown away by the explosion, but both starboard boats were successfully launched before a 3rd torpedo hit amidships, possibly in the engine room or in the forward part of No. 3 hold.
+The 2 lifeboats on the port side were blown away by the explosion, but both starboard boats were successfully launched before a 3rd torpedo hit amidships (also port side), possibly in the engine room or in the forward part of No. 3 hold.
 This caused one of the boats to capsize, while the other was hit by a raft and filled with water.
-The ship sank in about 2 minutes.
+The decks were awash within 1 minute and the ship sank plunging bow first on an even keel in about 2 minutes.

 As soon as they got the raft free from the lifeboat, both boats were tied to it and those who were closest to it were placed on the raft, while others bailed the lifeboat before picking up the men who were floating on debris in the water.
 When no more survivors could be found they rowed across to another raft and transferred all the equipment from it, then returned to the first raft and the capsized boat, which was righted and bailed.
 After all the equipment from the raft had been transferred to the lifeboat, the men were distributed in the 2 boats, with the 2nd mate and 14 men in one, the captain and 12 men in the other.
 Sail was set, the captain's boat towing the other, heading in a west/southwesterly direction.